bagder/uncurled/evolution/infrastructure.md

-These days many (most?) projects go with a service provider that hosts and offers whole selection of project management services in the same place in an integrated fasion.
+These days many (most?) projects go with a service provider that hosts and offers whole selection of project management services in the same place in an integrated fashion.
 GitHub and Gitlab being two popular and known providers.

 Getting a good and productive issue tracker up for your project used to be complicated.
 It is not anymore.